cjumel/dotfiles/README.md

 Thanks to [mas](https://github.com/mas-cli/mas), this file also contains the few packages I installed through the App Store.

-To generate the `./Brewfile`, run `brew bundle`, and to install the packages, install mas if needed (for instance with `brew install mas`), then run `brew bundle dump`.
+To generate the `./Brewfile`, run `brew bundle dump`, and to install the packages, install mas if needed (for instance with `brew install mas`), then run `brew bundle`.

 ## Karabiner